jamesjiadazhan/dietaryindex/README.md

 4. It can calculate HEI2015, AHEI, DASH, MED for the DHQ3
 5. It can calculate HEI2015 for the NIH-AARP

-This package can also help you calculating these dietary pattern indexes (HEI2015, AHEI, AHEIP, DASH, DASHI, MED, MEDI, DII) using all other dietary assessments, if you provide the relevant serving sizes for each food/nutrient category.
+**dietaryindex** can also calculate these dietary pattern indexes (ACS2020_V1, ACS2020_V2, HEI2015, AHEI, AHEIP, DASH, DASHI, MED, MEDI, DII) using **ALL** other dietary assessments, if you provide the relevant serving sizes for each food/nutrient category.
 - All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.
-- The excel sheet for the serving size of all dietary indexes is provided: DIETARYINDEX_SERVING_SIZE_CHART_JAMES_ZHAN.xlsx
+- The excel sheet for the serving size of all dietary indexes is provided: DIETARYINDEX_SERVING_SIZE_CHART_JAMES_ZHAN_BH_FINAL.xlsx

 The outputs of the generic functions (e.g. HEI2015, DII) include dietary indexes and their component scores.